cjoakim/azure-cosmos-db-ts-web/README.md

 Then execute this script with the following command:

 ```
-> .\provision-webapp-aci.ps1
+> .\provision-webapp-aci-prod.ps1
 ```

-Azure will then deploy the DockerHub container to the ACI instance, and the applicattion will be available at URL TODO
+Azure will then deploy the DockerHub container to the ACI instance, and the application will be available at URL http://<resource_name>.eastus.azurecontainer.io:3000/

 ### Deployment - Using the GitHub repository source code